Product Update Cronjob

 Basics

-To learn more about cronjobs in general, check out the Introduction chapter.
+To learn more about cronjobs in general, check out the Cronjobs Intro chapter.

 Setup

-To learn more about setting up and using ASA2’s cronjobs, see the dedicated Cronjob Setup chapter.
+To learn more about setting up and using ASA2's cronjobs, see the dedicated Cronjobs Setup chapter.

 Usage